Creating Human-Machine Integrated Analysis Model#

 ...

-When you load this model, you will see the following warning message:
+When you load the model now, you will see the following warning message:

 Model Warning: Study 'Main.Study' contains too few kinematic constraints to be kinematically determinate.

-If you look at the Object Description of your AnyBodyStudy object, you can find the information about the number of DOFs and constraints of the model.
+If you look at the Object Description of your AnyBodyStudy object by double-clicking on ‘Study’ in the model tree, you can find the information about the number of DOF’s and constraints of the model.

 Total number of rigid-body d.o.f.: 414